networknt/light-doc/content/service/oauth/service/code.md

 ---
-date: 2017-09-19T20:57:08-04:00
-title: Authorization Code
+title: "Authorization Code"
+date: 2017-11-05T12:31:31-05:00
+description: ""
+categories: [oauth2]
+weight: 10
+aliases: []
+toc: false
+draft: false
 ---

-# Code

-This is a service that support authorization code grant type.
+This is a service that supports authorization code grant type.
 The authorization code grant type is used to obtain both access tokens and refresh tokens and is optimized for confidential clients.
 Since this is a redirection-based flow, the client must be capable of interacting with the resource owner's user-agent